Shkëlzen Haradinaj

-Shkëlzen Haradinaj (25 March 1970 – 16 April 1999) was a Kosovo Liberation Army soldier and commander who died during the fight with Serbian/Yugoslav forces in Maznik, while trying to protect the civilian population hiding in the Mountains near Deçan.
+Shkëlzen Haradinaj (25 March 1970 – 16 April 1999) was a Kosovo Liberation Army soldier and commander who died during the fight with Serbian/Yugoslav forces in Maznik, while trying to protect the civilian population hiding in the forests near Deçan.

 Early life

 Shkelzen was born on 25 March 1970 in the village of Glloxhan, near Deçan, in Kosovo, then part of Yugoslavia.
 His paternal descent is from Berishë in northern Albania, around the city of Pukë.

 He spent his youth in his native village with his parents and 9 other siblings, including his elder brothers Ramush and his younger Brothers Luan and Daut.
-He completed primary school and secondary school in Isniq.
+He completed primary school and secondary school in Irzniq.

 Military career

 Insurgency in Kosovo

 In 1993, Shkëlzen Haradinaj joined the Kosovo Liberation Army (KLA) units in the Dukagjin region, playing a significant role alongside his brother Luan in organizing the resistance against Serbian forces.
 Their family home became a key base for KLA operations, supporting attacks against Serbian police and military units.
 Shkëlzen was closely involved with prominent KLA figures like Zahir Pajaziti and Hashim Thaçi, contributing to the growth and consolidation of the KLA’s presence in the region.

 On August 29, 1995, two Serbian police officers were killed and four others were injured in an attack on the police station in Isniq.
 Throughout 1997, specifically in the months of August, September, and November, Shkëlzen Haradinaj participated in various operations against Serbian forces.

 His leadership and military skills were instrumental in expanding KLA operations.